 Figure legends should be listed at the end of the main document.
 When there are figure subunits, the figure legends should be structured in the following format.

 Example: Figure 1. a-c.
 Primary culture of choroid plexuses on day 2 after seeding of dissociated cells (×400).
 Nesting staining in green (a).
 GFAP staining in red (b).
 Nuclear labeling in blue and merged images (c).

 Before submission, the corresponding author should ensure that all files mentioned below meet the journal requirements:

 • A brief statement describing the novelty and importance of the work

 • A statement declaring the absence or presence of a conflict of interest

 • A statement that the manuscript has not been previously published or accepted for publication and is not submitted or under simultaneous review for publication elsewhere.

-The author's contribution, Transfer of Copyright Agreement and Conflict of Interest Statement Form (all in a separate signed file) is included and signed from all the authors.
+The author's contribution, Transfer of Copyright Agreement, and Conflict of Interest Statement Form (all in a separate signed file) are included and signed by all the authors.